MaxLEAF3824/adnmbThreadSaver/README.md

 [adnmbThreadSaver in a nutshell]:
 adnmb.com is an anonymous forum that is similar to 4chan and 2ch.
 Saving threads from this website could be very inconvenient.
 This is a simple python script, which saves threads from adnmb.com, it's based on selenium so you a corresponding webdriver for your own web browser.
-This repo includes the source code and an executable file.(Runing the exe requires an extra webdriver file, which is expected to be downloaded by yourself.)
+This repo includes the source code and an executable file.

 [Preparation]:
 The program supports three browsers: Chrome, Edge and Firefox.
 Before running the program, you need to download the corresponding webdriver file.